Spring Garden Revival

 Plainville Municipal Resources for Sustainable Lawn Care & Community Programs

 Plainville offers a range of resources to support sustainable lawn care.
-The UMass Extension Turf Program provides science-based guidance on turf management, while the Parks & Recreation Department organizes community workshops on grasscycling and organic lawn care.
-The town participates in Tree City USA events and is designated as a Green Community, supporting energy efficiency and environmental initiatives.
-Residents can also engage with Massachusetts Audubon Society pollinator programs and the town’s MVP efforts.
-For more information on local programs and events:
+The UMass Extension and UMass Extension Turf Program provide science-based guidance on turf management.
+The Parks & Recreation Department coordinates with Tree City USA events and hosts community workshops on grasscycling and organic lawn care.
+As a Green Community, Plainville participates in MVP programs and partners with the Massachusetts Audubon Society for pollinator initiatives.
+Residents are encouraged to engage with these programs to promote healthy, resilient landscapes.

 Plainville Parks Department